maddigits/maddigits.github.com/_posts/2013-02-08-using-git-like-a-pro.md

 Just remember: `HEAD^` is a pointer to the parent of current `HEAD`, so, you can use `HEAD~3` to go 3 commits back, for example.
 Also, check the `reflog` part of this post.

+### Remove a file from the last commit

+PROTIP: Don't do this if you already pushed the commit.

+For example, if you want to remove the `wrongfile.txt`, do:

+    git rm wrongfile.txt
+    git commit --amend

+Done.

 ---